-The rules block
+The rules are blocking

 /ritzau/cwa